ClusterM/coolboy-multirom-builder/README.md

 It sounds a bit complicated but you can use **Make** tool or just run "**!build_rom.bat**" (for Windows users).

-Now let me talk you much more info about every step.
+Now let me talk you much more info.

+## Step by step

-## Which cartridges are supported, how to select which cartridge to buy
+### Which cartridges are supported, how to select which cartridge to buy

 There are many versions of COOLBOY cartridges and clones.
 Actually most of them are not "COOLBOY", it's just a name of the first cartridges with this chip.